ElementsProject/lightning/doc/lightningd-config.5.md

 theory increasing this would reduce load, but your node would have to be extremely busy node for you to even notice.

+ **force-feerates**==*VALUES*
+Networks like regtest and testnet have unreliable fee estimates: we usually treat them as the minumum (253 sats/kw) if we can't get them.
+This allows override of one or more of our standard feerates (see lightning-feerates(7)).
+Up to 5 values, separated by '/' can be
+provided: if fewer are provided, then the final value is used for the remainder.
+The values are in per-kw (roughly 1/4 of bitcoind's per-kb values), an in order are "opening", "mutual_close", "unilateral_close", "delayed_to_us", "htlc_resolution", and "penalty".

+You would usually put this option in the per-chain config file, to avoid setting it on Bitcoin mainnet!  e.g. `~rusty/.lightning/regtest/config`.

 ### Lightning channel and HTLC options

  **large-channels**